 Waimangu had the most beautiful thermal lakes, as well as a regular lake with a boat tour available for an extra $40 or lots of birds you can watch from the shore.
 The next two nights were spent in Turangi.

-One challenge in New Zealand is that almost all roads have a 100kph speed limit when they should have a 40, 60 or 80 kph limit instead.
-This gives GPS the idea that you should take winding back-country gravel roads instead of main highways, both of which are "100 kph", so take and check your map if you doubt your GPS' chosen route.
-It also leads you into corners at speeds you won't make it out of, so slow down on approach to any turns especially if you think you're on one of the back-country roads.
-I'm surprised there weren't more cars off the road.
-Near Auckland and Matimata, the GPS recommended routes can be nice if you have extra time as the countryside is beautiful, but elsewhere it'll just add to your trip length (and time) so plan for some detours and slower speeds than the gps or google maps calculates or you'll end up late everywhere.
-The west side of the south island has the same problem - plan accordingly.
-Also something to consider is whether to do a self-drive trip like this one or a bus tour.
-The self drive has the advantage that you can pick and choose places to go and how long you stay.
-The down side is: though you can get insurance for your car, and another car if they're at fault, you can't readily get insurance for other cars when you are at fault - so it's a bad risk if you're a bad driver.
-If you do self-drive though - book it on your own.
-Mine was half the price (including all hotels, flights and excursions) compared to if I had a self-drive tour company book it for me.
-Buses are another option.
-If you have more time, you can use the hop-on hop-off buses (Intercity/Stray/Max pass), but you'll likely lose more money in extra hotels/time away from work than the price difference between car+gas vs. bus.
-You will also miss on some sites as the routes are fixed, but on the plus side, you can rest on the bus or chat with other folks without having to worry about accidents or breakdowns as much.
+In New Zealand, many country roads have a 100kph speed limit when they should have a 40 kph instead in places.
+This gives GPS the idea that you could take these slightly shorter winding gravel roads instead of the longer but smoother highways, so check your map if you doubt your GPS' chosen route.
+Also watch out on corners - slow down if you think you're on one of these roads.
+Near Matamata, the back roads can be nice if you have extra time as the countryside is beautiful, but elsewhere it'll just add to your trip length.
+The west side of the south island has the same problem.
+Self driving has the advantage over bus tours that you can choose places to go and how long you stay but the down side is: though you can get insurance to cover your car and another car if they're at fault, you can't for other cars when you are at fault (it's a risk if you're a bad driver).
+If you do self-drive, book it on your own.
+Mine was half the price compared to self-drive company quotes.
+If you want more time at each place, you can use the hop-on hop-off buses (Intercity/Stray/Max pass), but for short stays you may lose more money in extra hotels/time away from work than the price difference between car+gas vs. bus.
 Formal LOTR bus vacations are even more pricey.
-They sometimes have unique experiences but mostly just take you to the same tours and locations that you can book and find on your own (for much cheaper), but without the hassle of doing any planning.
+They sometimes have unique experiences but mostly just take you to the same tours and locations that you can book or find for free on your own.

 Oct 9 - I checked out a few LOTR sites on the way to Wellington.
 The first was near Waitarare.
 At the time, the info I had led me south of the Esplanade reserve, which does have some similar looking sites to Osgiliath, but the Google Map location seems to be further north.
 It was a nice area for a walk all the same.